Top 25 Most Common Scrap Metals

 Aluminum Cans

 We see these nearly every day in our lives, most commonly in the food and drink industry.
-Whether we’re looking at beer and soda cans, or even canned foods, these materials can quickly add up if you make a large enough haul.
+Whether looking at beer and soda cans or canned foods, these materials can quickly add up if you make a large enough haul.
 Always be sure to check with your yard if they scrap these and what their requirements are for cleaning.

 Learn More